 MSEP Cost per Credit Hour*

 * The MSEP tuition reduction is applied to the UNL tuition rate for Engineering courses based at UNO.

 ** Online/Distance Courses: The rates provided here are for on-campus courses only.
 For distance education tuition, MSEP participants will be billed at the distance education nonresident rate or 150% of the distance education resident rate, whichever is less.

 - The student must be admitted to UNO in a degree program and have provided the required credentials necessary to determine academic qualification for the MSEP program.

-- The student must advise the appropriate UNO Admissions Office (Undergraduate or Graduate) that MSEP status is desired.
+- The student must advise the UNO Graduate Studies Office that MSEP status is desired.

 - The recent year's home state tax return must be provided confirming the student resides in an MSEP member state.

 - The student must meet all academic performance levels required for the UNO Advantage Scholarship Program.

 - Students are considered a non-resident for tuition purposes.
 The Student Account's Office makes the appropriate tuition adjustments to the MSEP rates after the student has registered for classes.
 In order to receive the continued benefits of the program, the student must maintain a 3.00 cumulative grade point average.
 MSEP participants cannot establish residency for the purposes of paying in-state tuition.